Petrosbid/Memory-Partitioning-and-Process-Scheduling-in-Python/README.md

 # Memory-Partitioning-and-Process-Scheduling-in-Python
 memory management with fixed partition technique in two single queue and multiple queue method.

+## Overview

+This repository contains a Python implementation of memory partitioning and process scheduling.
+The code demonstrates two methods for allocating processes to memory partitions: single queue and multiple queue.
+By using threading and queues, the code efficiently manages process allocation and deallocation, aiming to optimize memory utilization and throughput.

 ## Features

 - **Dynamic Memory Partitioning**: The memory is partitioned dynamically based on the given size.